tachtler/dovecot-backup/README.md

 # dovecot-backup
-Dovecot backup shell script for saving emails for every mailbox from dovecot into a separate tar.gz file.
+Dovecot backup shell script for saving all e-mail for every mailbox from dovecot into a e-mail account specific tar.gz file.

-This simple bash/shell script saves all emails
+This simple bash/shell script save all e-mail
 - from all mailboxes/user accounts
 - every mailbox into a separate *.tar.gz-file
 - read the data from the filesystem
 - with configurable parameter
 - with automatic deletion of old backup-files
-- and with logging in a growing up log file under ``/var/log``
+- and with logging into a growing up log file under ``/var/log``
 - on **successful execution** only a LOG file will be written.
-- on **error while execution**, a LOG file will be written and a error message will be send by e-mail.
+- on **error while execution**, a LOG file will be written and an error message will be send by e-mail.

 A more confortable and detailed description is available under following link: